-Expenditure Type Cash Amount Justification/Rationale In-kind Amount Justification/Rationale
+Expenditure Type Cash (\$) Justification/Rationale In-kind (\$) Justification/Rationale

 Project Management incl. salaries \$ \$

-Please detail other costs: \$ \$

 Materials \$ \$

 Lab testing \$ \$

 Travel \$ \$

-\$ \$
+Other costs: \$ \$

-TOTALS (cash & in- kind separate) \$ \$
+Totals \$ \$

-TOTAL EXPENDITURE (cash & in-kind combined = Project Income)
+Total Expenditure (Cash + In-kind combined = Project Expenditure)

-Insurance:
+Insurance

-- TSA requires that all successful applicants must effect and maintain adequate insurance or similar coverage to cover all reasonably insurable liabilities arising as a result of undertaking a TSA Funded project, including without limitation: - workers' compensation insurance for the maximum amount required by the relevant State (being any 'State' in which any part of the Project is carried out) or Territory legislation which covers the Specified Personnel and any other employees involved in the Project; - public liability insurance for \$10,000,000 or more per claim which relates in any way to the Project; and - professional liability insurance for \$10,000,000 or more per claim to cover loss or damage to property which relates in any way to the Project, including insurance covering the sites at which the Project is undertaken, and will, if requested, provide TSA with a copy of the relevant certificates of currency.
+- TSA requires that all successful applicants must effect and maintain adequate insurance or similar coverage to cover all reasonably insurable liabilities arising as a result of undertaking a TSA Funded project, including without limitation: - Workers' compensation insurance for the maximum amount required by the relevant State (being any 'State' in which any part of the Project is carried out) or Territory legislation which covers the Specified Personnel and any other employees involved in the Project; - Public liability insurance for \$10,000,000 or more per claim which relates in any way to the Project; and - Professional liability insurance for \$10,000,000 or more per claim to cover loss or damage to property which relates in any way to the Project, including insurance covering the sites at which the Project is undertaken, and will, if requested, provide TSA with a copy of the relevant certificates of currency.

-project with TSA?
-Yes No If no, please state why:
+Does your organisation have such coverage and will continue to have so for the duration of any project with TSA?
+Yes ☐ No If No, please state why:

-Compliance and Legal:
+Compliance and Legal